-As reports from the National Endowment for the Arts have shown, philanthropy has played a significant role in the growth of art-making and participation in the U.S. and San Diego over the past 40 years.
-In addition, more than most other countries, individual philanthropy is a distinct aspect of the U.S. art economy.
+Philanthropy has played a significant role in the growth of art-making and participation in the U.S. and San Diego.
+More than most other countries, individual philanthropy is a distinct aspect of the U.S. art economy.

 Countless philanthropists such as Conrad Prebys, Jill Hall and the Fayman family have shaped arts and culture in San Diego.

-Built on a deep appreciation for the impact art can have on individuals and communities, the Fayman’s story is one that spans generations.
+Built on a deep appreciation for the impact art can have on individuals and communities, the Fayman’s story spans generations.

 Even today, the Fayman’s impact can be seen in countless arts initiatives and institutions throughout San Diego.

-For example, the Old Globe Theatre’s emergence as one of the region’s signature arts destinations can in part be attributed to the generosity and leadership of the Fayman family.
+For example, the Old Globe Theatre’s emergence as one of the region’s signature arts destinations can partly be attributed to the generosity and leadership of the Fayman family.

 In January 1981, thanks in part to the findings of that report, the theatre’s Board of Directors established the Old Globe as a year-round professional company, initiating four decades of extraordinary growth.